-20+ SEO Words You Should Delete From Your Vocabulary Immediately
+25+ SEO Words To Delete, Add, Or Reconsider In The Web3 Era

 Conversations

-Too many people continue to focus solely on old-fashioned ranking signals, like content and links.
-These do remain important, but it’s also important to take a broader view of how your brand is perceived online.
+Too many people focus solely on old-fashioned ranking signals, like content and links.
+These do remain important, but it’s also essential to take a broader view of how your brand is perceived online.

-Google has told us over and over again that they try to view our sites the way users do.
+Google has told us repeatedly that they try to view our sites the way users do.
 Well, what does that mean really?

 If users want to see brand results for a given query, that’s what Google will return.
 If users want to see a marketplace, Google will return that in the SERPs.
-It users want to see review sites, Google will return that.
+If users want to see review sites, Google will return that.

 If you’re not a particularly good result for a given query, then they won’t return you.